dvisionlab/Larvitar/docs/api/modules/loaders/singleFrameLoader.md

 #### Returns:

-`string` – The unique ID of the cached single frame.
+`ImageObject` – An object containing the ID of the cached single frame, its metadata and its SOP Instance UID.

 ---